carlosChanpio70/Starbase_YOLOL/README_Code_installation.md

-Before installing an code make sure to pause the YOLOL chip on the first line /n Incase you do not then just respawn you ship
+Before installing an code make sure to pause the YOLOL chip on the first line.\
+Incase you do not then just respawn you ship.